Skip to main content

 5 rows in set (0.00 sec)

-The following is an example of the table schema:
+The following is an example of the table schema with external labels:

 DESC loki_demo_logs;